 The best haircut for you will work with your natural hair texture while flattering your face shape.
 I always recommend perusing magazines and sites for hairstyles you like that seem to match your hair texture.
 You should also consider your personality and the upkeep involved in a new 'do.

 The right stylist is key to a great hairstyle or color.
 If you already have a great stylist, skip this section.
 If you haven’t, read on.

-I find the very, very best way to find a good stylist is to ask someone with great hair who her stylist is.
-If I see someone with a great haircut or color, I won't hesitate to ask where she gets her hair done.
-My friends do the same and we're all happy with our various stylists.
-Until we aren't and we find someone new.
+I find the very, very best way to find a good stylist is to ask someone with great hair who their stylist is.
+If I see someone with a great haircut or color, I won't hesitate to ask.
+My friends do the same, and we're all happy with our various stylists.
+Until we aren't, and we find someone new.

 This also works for:

 - Coloring your hair red (ask for someone who does lots of new redheads)